tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/03/lesson.md

       - use the example of stat files to csv
   - quickly go over the 'Some Things to Remember'
     - ask about bits and bytes on text encoding slide - if they don't know give a quick introduction - return to this on color slides below
+    - ask about bitmap vs vector images
     - they do not need to remember all of this, but the history and association of the acronyms IS useful
-3. Quick share (5 minutes)
+4. Quick share (5 minutes)
     - have them do a one minute brainstorm on expected formats in their work - share out
-4. Text Based Formats Live Coding Excercise (25 minutes)
+5. Text Based Formats Live Coding Excercise (25 minutes)
+  - turn on visible extensions on all computers!!
   - Introduce text editors
     - various platforms
     - problems with text on different platforms (CR and LF)